offspot/kiwix-hotspot/README.md

 some notes about how the project is structured:

-pibox-installer is a python3 (tested on 3.4 and 3.5) application that use PyGobject for GUI and QEMU for emulating ARM machine.
+kiwix-hotspot is a python3 (tested on 3.4 and 3.5) application that use PyGobject for GUI and QEMU for emulating ARM machine.

 how it works:
 * ask user for configuration
 * download raspbian-lite and a Linux kernel compiled with make-vexpress-boot
 * resize the raspbian-lite image
-* emulate vexpress ARM machine with pibox-installer-vexpress-boot and raspbian-lite image
+* emulate vexpress ARM machine with vexpress-boot and raspbian-lite image
 * run ansiblecube inside the emulation
 * write output to SD card